 3. Inspire and educate with your outreach.

-Sprout Social's VP of Acquisition and Growth Sales, Dan Summers, reminded me that most buyers are 70% of the way through their buyer's journey before they engage with sales.
+Sprout Social‘s VP of Revenue Operations and Strategy, Dan Summers, reminded me that most buyers are 70% of the way through their buyer’s journey before they engage with sales.
 So how do you capture the attention of a buyer who isn't already interested?

 He told me, "Buyers are busy and focused on accomplishing their own objectives.
 To capture their attention, it is imperative to inspire and educate them with your outreach.
 There are many ways to approach this, but I've seen a few that have been incredibly effective."